National Lawyers Guild: Funding

 The NLG is a dues-paying membership organization, with income-based sliding scale rates ranging from $25 to $800 per annum used in 2020.

-Journals
+Publications

 The first journal of the NLG was the National Lawyers Guild Quarterly, first issued in December 1937 and then terminated in July 1940.
-This was succeeded in October 1940 by a new quarterly called Lawyers Guild Review, which was published continuously through the year 1960.
+This was succeeded in October 1940 by a new quarterly called Lawyers Guild Review, which was published continuously through 1960.
 The publication's editorial office was moved to Los Angeles and its name was briefly changed from 1961 through 1964 to Law in Transition, followed by a change in 1965 to Guild Practitioner.
 In 2009, the journal once again changed name to National Lawyers Guild Review, shortening to NLG Review.
+With the Center for Constitutional Rights, the NLG published a revised Jailhouse Lawyers Handbook, and annually distributes thousands of copies to inmates seeking legal information and resources.